SabitSwapno/Lifeline-health-care/README.md

 Codes's Live site link is : https://lifeline-general-clinic.web.app/

+## Users interactions

+An users can see all the information about clinic.
+Logged-in users have some extra accessibility to get the doctors info.

+## EMERGENCY CARE

+Clinical excellence must be the priority for any health care service provider.

+## CHAMBER SERVICES

+Create a strong and lasting first impression on your potential clients with Mediplus.

 ### `UseParams Method`

 useParams is one of the Hooks methods that React Router ships with.